 But alas, it was none of those things.
 It was just a pan of water simmering with slices of oranges and cinnamon sticks in it.
 There were no treats to be had but dang that house smelled good.

 There’s two types of diffusers in my book.
 Cute ones and ugly ones and this one is definitely the cutest one around.
 Love adding a couple drops of essential oils (or a mix of essential oils) to the internal canister, which will freshen up any space.
+This is a solid solution for how to make your home smell good naturally.

 Bonus tip: Add Force of Nature to your diffuser for whole-room deodorizing!
 It works like a charm, and if you’re sensitive to scents, this is a bigger boon because it doesn’t leave any scent residue—it just eliminates odors.
 (But, don’t add FoN AND essential oils to your diffuser together.
 The EOs can mess with FoN’s potency!)